-Welcome to: Bath Recipes
+Category Archives: Bath Recipes

 Foot baths are really easy to prepare and beneficial for simply relaxing or for helping all kinds of problems.
 You can use a foot bath machine or simply a large bowl and add water, a few ingredients from the kitchen and/or aromatherapy to aid your feet.
 Below you will find a few suggestions for different recipes to work on various foot ailments.

-Ever wonder what your grandmother (or great grandmother) did to make her bath extra special before the days of whirlpool tubs and Jacuzzis?
+Ever wonder what your grandmother (or great grandmother) did to make her bath extra special before the days of whirlpool tubs and Jacuzzi?
 If you ask her, she’ll probably tell you about bath salts and other lovely scented products that are easy and inexpensive to make.